-1.2.2 Taunt Contracting Limited quarry, Bird Road, Stratford
+1.2.1 Taunt Contracting Limited quarry

-The Taunt Contracting Ltd quarry is located on the true right bank of the Patea River (Figure 1).
+The Company's quarry is located on the true right bank of the Patea River (Figure 1).
 The site is accessed from Bird Road, and is situated in the Stratford district near the settlement of Toko.
 The site was operated as a farm quarry from the 1950's until 1998, when it began producing commercial quantities of aggregate for the local market.